ivanovic99/Light-it-challenge/README.md

 # Application will be available at http://localhost:8080
 ```

-And to stop the application:
+And to stop the application (and remove volumes "-v"):

 ```bash
 docker-compose down -v